One of the most important subjects regarding information systems and databases is the difference between OLAP and OLTP.

 Online Analytical Processing is a computer technology term referring to systems focused on analysing data of one or multiple databases.
 This kind of systems are characterized for their analytical capabilities, addressing multi-dimensional or one dimension data, processing all the information and creating the means to report that information.
 The standard applications of OLAP are bussiness intelligence, data writing and reporting, predictive analytics, throught data mining processes.

 OLAP operations and databases

-Databases that work as data warehouses apply this methodology, optimizing reading and aggregation operations of its multidimensional data model.
+Databases that work as data warehouses apply to this methodology, optimizing reading and aggregation operations of its multidimensional data model.
 Thus providing a great support for data analysis and reporting operations, critical in these kind of databases.

 The main component of these systems is a OLAP cube.
 A cube consists in combining data warehouse’s structures like facts and dimensions.
 Those are organized as schemas: star schema, snowflake schema and fact constellation.
 The merging of all the cubes creates a multidimensional data warehouse.
 Some more detailed information o these specifics data architectures on this article star schema and snowflake schema, which compares the distinct approaches.